GiMattia/PyPLUTO/Paper/paper.md

 • The first zoom (upper-right subplot) shows an enlarged view of the density distribution using the same color map and logarithmic scale as the global plot.

-• The second zoom (upper-left subplot) highlights the changes in toroidal velocity due to the planet's presence by employing a different color map (to enhance the sign change) and a linear color scale.
+• The second zoom (lower-left subplot) highlights the changes in toroidal velocity due to the planet's presence by employing a different color map (to enhance the sign change) and a linear color scale.

 These zoomed views offer deeper insights into the physical processes at play and demonstrate the utility of PyPLUTO for analyzing complex astrophysical systems.